 Speaking of which, if you find yourself in the shoes of a person whose ex-spouse has failed to pay child support, you need to be able to determine what your goals are for your enforcement case.
-In the event that you have to file an enforcement lawsuit, it is not out of the question that you could ask for a wide range of punishments for that ex-spouse.
-That range of punishments includes jail time, potentially.
+If you have to file an enforcement lawsuit, it is not out of the question that you could ask for a wide range of punishments for that ex-spouse.
+That range of disciplines includes jail time, potentially.

-As you can tell, an enforcement lawsuit is not just some run of the mill family law case.
-The stakes are quite high and you have the ability to achieve a number of results- both good and bad.
-So that is what brings us to today's topic- when should you move forward with a family lawsuit and when should you pull back the reigns and bide your time for a better opportunity?
+As you can tell, an enforcement lawsuit is not just some run-of-the-mill family law case.
+The stakes are pretty high, and you can achieve several results- both good and bad.
+So that is what brings us to today's topic- when should you move forward with a family lawsuit, and when should you pull back the reigns and bide your time for a better opportunity?

 Time is an underrated aspect of family cases.
-When it comes to the time period immediately following a divorce, you and your ex-spouse are likely trying to figure out how to live separate lives that are no longer dominated by the other person and your divorce.
-In the months after your divorce, you may make some mistakes as far as picking up and dropping your child off from school, or even in paying child support on time.
-In a perfect world, these mistakes wouldn't happen, but in case you haven't noticed our world is not perfect.
+When it comes to the period immediately following a divorce, you and your ex-spouse are likely trying to figure out how to live separate lives that the other person and your divorce no longer dominate.
+In the months after your divorce, you may make some mistakes, such as picking up and dropping your child off from school or even paying child support on time.
+These mistakes wouldn't happen in a perfect world, but if you haven't noticed, our world is not perfect.

-There should be some leeway given to your ex-spouse as far as mistakes being made early in the process.
-I am not saying do not address those issues with your spouse.
-However, I am saying that you should be willing to give that person some time to adjust to a new life as well.
-I have found in my years of experience working with family law clients that when someone violates the order it is just as likely that it was a simple mistake as opposed to malicious and purposeful bad acts.
+There should be some leeway given to your ex-spouse regarding mistakes being made early in the process.
+I am not saying I do not address those issues with your spouse.
+However, I am saying that you should be willing to give that person some time to adjust to a new life.
+I have found in my years of experience working with family law clients that when someone violates the order, it is just as likely that it was a simple mistake as opposed to malicious and purposeful harmful acts.

-Some people just feed off of your anger and frustration and that creates more of a reason to violate the court orders.
+Some people feed off your anger and frustration, which creates more of a reason to violate the court orders.
 Think about your kids when they were younger (or how they are now).
-When one kid pushes the other it is done to get a rise out of him or her.
-If no reaction is given then odds are good that there will not be a second push coming.
-However, if one push results in a push back then that is exactly what the instigator wanted.
+When one kid pushes the other, it is done to get a rise out of them.
+If no reaction is given, the odds are good that there will not be a second push coming.
+However, if one push results in a push back, that is precisely what the instigator wanted.

 Compare this to your own life.
-If you get upset with your ex-spouse for dropping the kids off 15 minutes late, or for paying child support to you three days late then there may be no reason for this being done other than to just be annoying to you.
-If you address it directly and leave it at that then he or she may get on track.
-However, if you act out of control and get angry with your ex-spouse that may encourage him or her to continue to act that way.
+If you get upset with your ex-spouse for dropping the kids off 15 minutes late or for paying child support to you three days late, then there may be no reason for this being done other than to be annoying to you.
+If you address it directly and leave it at that, then they may get on track.
+However, if you act out of control and get angry with your ex-spouse, that may encourage them to continue to work that way.

-On the other hand, if your ex-spouse shows that he or she is serious about violating the order on a repeated basis then it is time for you to consider filing an enforcement lawsuit.
-If these actions are harmful to your child and are impacting your own relationship with your child then you certainly should consider filing an enforcement lawsuit to have a change in their behavior occur.
+On the other hand, if your ex-spouse shows that they are serious about violating the order on a repeated basis, then it is time for you to consider filing an enforcement lawsuit.
+Suppose these actions are harmful to your child and are impacting your relationship with your child.
+In that case, you certainly should consider filing an enforcement lawsuit to have a change in their behavior occur.

-Again, if you can remedy the situation with directly addressing the problem with him or her you can avoid going to court.
-This is the best case scenario.
-However, some people will push and push until you tell him or her no. Sometimes that can only be done by filing an enforcement lawsuit and hiring an attorney to assist you with that process.
+Again, if you can remedy the situation by directly addressing the problem, you can avoid going to court.
+This is the best-case scenario.
+However, some people will push and push until you tell them no. Sometimes that can only be done by filing an enforcement lawsuit and hiring an attorney to assist you with that process.

 Think about the money at stake before moving forward with your enforcement lawsuit

-To hire an attorney, take off time for work and pay court costs is all that stands in your way of recouping past due child support that is owed to you by your ex-spouse.
-If that amount of child support has crept up to $20,000 then I would say to go ahead and file your enforcement lawsuit.
+To hire an attorney, take off time for work, and pay court costs is all that stands in your way of recouping past due child support owed to you by your ex-spouse.
+If that amount of child support has crept up to $20,000, I would say go ahead and file your enforcement lawsuit.
 That $20,000 could end up being $50,000 before you know it.
-Clear history and willingness to violate the court's orders makes this a no brainer.
+Clear history and willingness to violate the court's orders make this a no-brainer.

 On the other hand, it would not make much sense for you to hire an attorney and prosecute a child support enforcement case when you are only owed $2,000 in support.
-Again, your ex-spouse may be working through an issue with his company's human resources department and that would explain why you are owed those few thousand dollars.
-If you file your enforcement case after only a month or two you may pay more for your attorney than you get back in child support.
+Again, your ex-spouse may be working through an issue with his company's human resources department, which would explain why you are owed those few thousand dollars.
+If you file your enforcement case after only a month or two, you may pay more for your attorney than you get back in child support.

-If you file an enforcement petition against your espouses then you may wind up being the recipient of a lawsuit, yourself.
-Your spouse can always file a counter-petition for enforcement against you in the event that you have violated the court order.
-Or, if there is some aspect of your court order that needs to be changed then your spouse may also file a modification suit.
+If you file an enforcement petition against your spouses, then you may wind up being the recipient of a lawsuit yourself.
+Your spouse can always file a counter-petition for enforcement against you if you have violated the court order.
+Or, if there is some aspect of your court order needs to be changed, then your spouse may also file a modification suit.
 Maybe a new work schedule makes it next to impossible to pick up your child on time on Friday evenings.
-Well, if you have gone ahead and filed an enforcement lawsuit it could make sense to use this opportunity to address this problem as well.
+Well, if you have gone ahead and filed an enforcement lawsuit, it could make sense to use this opportunity to address this problem as well.

-Consider your own position, as far as any violations of the order that you have done, before fully committing to your own enforcement case.
-Even if their allegations are baseless you will still end up spending a great deal of time defending yourself and taking time away from your own case.
+Consider your position, as far as any violations of the order you have done, before fully committing to your enforcement case.
+Even if their allegations are baseless, you will still end up spending a great deal of time defending yourself and taking time away from your case.

-It is your job to figure out where the line is for your case.
-If you believe that the line has not yet been crossed you should address the problems directly with your ex-spouse and see if you can negotiate a settlement on your own.
+It is your job to figure out where the line is for your lawsuit.
+If you believe that the line has not yet been crossed, you should address the problems directly with your ex-spouse and see if you can negotiate a settlement on your own.
 Those peacemaking skills will almost assuredly come in handy for other areas of your personal life.

 Questions about enforcement lawsuits in Texas?
 Contact the Law Office of Bryan Fagan